DarkSoul14789/Personal-Website/Readme.md

+# Important.
+This is not my official website.
+All the information regarding my achievements are not accurate and are present for the sole purpose of being filler data

 # Build a Portfolio
 I have build a responsive website that neatly displays an individual's portfolio for the Git Up Workshop by IEEE DJSCE